 If you have any questions regarding the application process, please address them to the Research Office (RO) in your proposed home host organisation.
-If the RO is unable to answer your query, they should send the query to the Council4.
+If the RO is unable to answer your query, they should send the query to the Council.
 Queries received from Research Offices will be answered through the Frequently Asked Questions process.
 A Frequently Asked Questions (FAQs) document will be available on the Council's website and updated frequently until the applicable deadline.
-The deadline for submission of queries by Research Offices under the FAQ process is 16:00 (GMT) 28th September 2017.
+The deadline for submission of queries by Research Offices under the FAQ process is 16:00 (Irish time) 23rd August 2018.